Skip to main content

 Running a test request

-Once the Middleware has been deployed and started, it is advisable to perform a quick check if the Middleware is generally available on the network and responds to requests.
+Once the Middleware has been deployed and started, it is advisable to perform a quick check if the Middleware is generally available and responds to requests.

 For that purpose, the Middleware features an echo/ping request type that responds with the received data.
 If you successfully get a response, the Middleware should also be ready to accept your signing requests.